chgroeling/cpp_realtime_patterns/README.md

-# Design Patterns implemented in C++ for realtime-applications
+# Software design patterns in c++ with focus on realtime applications.

 ## Introduction
 Design patterns are typical solutions for common problems in software design.
 At least that's what most developers who "don't" deal with real-time programming think.